sous-chefs/chef-splunk/README.md

 General attributes:

 * `node['splunk']['accept_license']`: Whether to accept the Splunk EULA.
 Default is false.
-This *must* be set to true for Splunk to be functional with this cookbook, which means end users must read the EULA and agree to the terms.
+This *must* be set to boolean true for Splunk to be functional with this cookbook, which means end users must read the EULA and agree to the terms.
 * `node['splunk']['is_server']`: Set this to true if the node is a